Unpasteurized cheese benefits can be used to greatly benefit your health once you understand how to consume this raw food.

-And a reputable dairy is delighted to show guests around their facility, demonstrating the steps taken to reduce the risk of bacterially contaminated milk.
+A reputable dairy will be delighted to show guests around their facility, demonstrating the steps they take to reduce the risk of bacterially contaminating their milk.

 Also, as cheese ages - it becomes more acidic and is "safer" to eat.
-Most raw cheese is aged for at least 60 days.
+Most raw cheese that you buy is aged for at least 60 days.